MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 39. In the **Block sign-in** pane that appears, verify Alex's email address appears below the **Block sign-in** heading.
 Select the **Block this user from signing in** check box, and then select **Save changes.**

 40. The **Block sign-in** window should display a message indicating that Alex is now blocked from signing in (and no one can sign in with Alex's username in the event that his username was actually compromised).
 In addition, Alex will automatically be signed out of Microsoft services within 60 minutes.
-Select the **X** in the upper right-hand corner of the pane to close it.
+Select the **X** in the top corner of the pane to close it.

 41. Lynne has just been informed that **Nestor Wilke's** username has also been potentially compromised.
 Repeat steps 33 through 36 to block Nestor from signing in (and to block anyone else from using his username to sign in). <br/>